randmor/ESP8266-ESP32-MicroPython/README.md

        2.)
 Developend severa example programs for ESP8266 and ESP32 to demonstrate how drivers should be used.
        3.)
 Modified my driver mentioned in iten 1 (above) to support 1 or 2 LCD devices be they 16x2 or 20x4.

+   Heck if I know how to use GitHub!

 </code>